-If time permits we will then study optimal fiscal policy, that is, we ask how the government should conduct fiscal policy.
+We will also study briefly optimal fiscal policy, that is, we ask how the government should conduct fiscal policy.
 The answer to this question does depend on the goals of the government as well as on its ability to commit itself to future policy.
 For example, under some fairly general conditions we will derive some strong results about the optimal mix of labor and capital income taxes.